 Ephesians 2:20, The Message

 Back to Juarez.
-The most exciting moment for me was when Jason tested the lights and ... wow, dude, they all came on!
+The most exciting moment for me was when Jason tested the lights and ... wow, they all came on!
 My surprise was not unwarranted because although I am married to an electrical engineer who mainly deals in computer engineering, he has a major handle on wires too.
 I, however, do not.
 He knows this.
 (If you have read my former posts, you may understand that I tend to burn things accidentally).
 BUT!
 MY job while everyone else started on the stucco was to hook up the outlets.
 Man, that made me nervous.
-However, and I am still shocked at this, the lights still came on.
+However, and I am still shocked at this, the lights even came on.
 I breathed a big sigh of relief!

-I'd instead grab a hammer, throw a smile at my brother with the handsaw, and labour a little in the rain instead.
+I'd instead grab a hammer and throw a smile at my brother with the handsaw.
+Then labour a little in rain instead. ;-)